 We communicate openly, respect diversity of views and skills and work effectively with partners and in multi-disciplinary teams to deliver the best outcomes for patients.

 Excellence

-We give our personal best at all times, deliver exemplary customer service, monitor performance and seek leading edge ways to improve performance.
+We always give our personal best, deliver exemplary customer service, monitor performance and seek leading edge ways to improve performance.

-Chair and CEO report
+Chair and Chief Executive Officer (CEO) report